Freight Shipping from Fort Lauderdale to Chicago

 How much does it cost to ship freight from Fort Lauderdale to Chicago?

-Full truckload (FTL) rates from Fort Lauderdale, FL to Chicago, IL currently range from $3,268-$4,028 for a standard dry van load over the 1,520-mile route.
+Full truckload (FTL) rates from Fort Lauderdale, FL to Chicago, IL currently range $3,268-$4,028 (roughly $2.15-$2.66 per mile over 1,520 miles).
 LTL shipments typically cost $1,036-$1,692 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Lauderdale to Chicago?